OskarWlaszczuk/movie-browser-selfmade-2.0/README.md

 ### 🗂️ Entity Types Config – Centralized Entity Type Management

-This setup helps manage all data categories (like movies, people, or TV shows) from one place using two constant objects: entitiesSingularTypes and entitiesPluralTypes.
+This setup helps manage all data categories (like movies or people) from one place using two constant objects: entitiesSingularTypes and entitiesPluralTypes.
 These are defined in entityTypes.ts and serve as the foundation for generating other parts of the app dynamically.

-***Core Benefits:***

-- Easily control what entity types exist in the app.

-- Dynamically generate routing and API paths using Object.values(...).

-- No need to manually update every route or API method when a new type is added—just update the entity config objects.
-***

 <br>`entityTypes.ts`